 Last known destination of the original Roswell wreckage

 Eventually, all of the original Roswell materials were picked up with such unusual thoroughness and haste for what was presumably an ordinary weather balloon (must be a very special kind of weather balloon) and placed inside large wooden crates.
-This, together with the bright silvery and highly crinkly weather balloon from General Ramey's office) to Wright-Patterson AFB to be scientifically analysed (as confirmed by media outlets at the time and military personnel who claimed to have been involved in the recovery operation) possibly in case the weather balloon was not a weather balloon and further mistakes in the identification of this object might have been made.
-Still, there was a need for further analysis of the materials and continued for many years after the event by having them sent to various secret locations around the country for further analysis.
+This, together with the bright silvery and highly crinkly weather balloon from General Ramey's office) to Wright-Patterson AFB to be scientifically analysed (as confirmed by media outlets at the time and military personnel who claimed to have been involved in the recovery operation), possibly in case the weather balloon was not a weather balloon and further mistakes in the identification of this object might have been made.
+Still, there was a need for further analysis of the materials, and continued for many years after the event by having them sent to various secret locations around the country for further analysis.

 In 1992, the USAF elaborated on this "weather balloon" explanation (sounds like the military is certain about this, and a very expensive balloon at that given the nature of the materials used to construct it).
-After concerns from congressman Steven Schiff that the incident continued to be handled by the military under considerable secrecy despite requests for further information from the public after all this time, the USAF finally gave its new and (hopefully) final explanation: it was a secret weather balloon, most probably from Project Mogul, that was designed to detect nuclear explosions in Russia.
+After concerns from Congressman Steven Schiff that the incident continued to be handled by the military under considerable secrecy despite requests for further information from the public after all this time, the USAF finally gave its new and (hopefully) final explanation: it was a secret weather balloon, most probably from Project Mogul, that was designed to detect nuclear explosions in Russia.
 But now that the public knows the reason for the secrecy, there is nothing more secret to know about.
 Everything that could have been said and told about the crash has been revealed.
 No so.
 The materials used in Project Mogul mentioned nothing about using titanium-based shape-memory alloys.

 Bodies found

 To add to the confusion, there was no mention by people who worked on Project Mogul of using dummies or real-life biological entities with the balloons.
 On examining one of the photographs taken by Mr Johnson, we see General Ramey had inadvertently held a top secret memo to the camera in one of the photos.
 Apart from the fact that the foil shown in General Ramey's office was clearly not a shape-memory alloy, digital analysis of the memo shown in the photograph showed a continued belief by the military in a "disk" with "victims" and a desire to use a weather balloon and dummies at the very end of the memo as an alternative explanation should media representatives ask questions about the Roswell incident, especially if there has been any hearsay from civilians of anything remotely connected to a flying disc and possible aliens.
 Only one media representative was allowed at the meeting, and he didn't ask about "bodies", making it easier for General Ramey not to mention dummies as a possible explanation.
 Despite this, the presence of "victims" (allegedly recovered not far from the initial wreckage site) is significant since the original news release never mentioned the existence of "victims".
-Nor did the civilian witnesses at the first crash site ever observed bodies.
+Nor did the civilian witnesses at the first crash site ever observe bodies.

 It means that during the recovery operation, the military group based at Roswell AFB had found something else further away and in the direction of travel by the stricken object that has got the military all concerned and desperately in need to silence everyone who may have seen or heard.
 It has to do with the "victims".

 So what are these "bodies"?
-The term "victims" makes no sense with plastic dummies as they don't have feelings when they hit the group.
+The term "victims" makes no sense with plastic dummies, as they don't have feelings when they hit the group.
 To be called "victims" means someone or something was once alive and had suffered an injury or death as a result of the crash.
-Therefore, who, who actually died in the crash?
+Therefore, who actually died in the crash?

 Far from making a final report, in 1997, the USAF re-issued yet another final report; and this time, it introduced the dummies explanation to try to quell all interest in any possible "victims" situation associated with this crash.
 But will it be enough to quieten down the controversy?